weatherforce/chercheville/README.md

 The service should be availble at http://localhost:5000/

-Then to import data into the database you have to call a couple of Elixir functions, providing them a list of  [country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) as argument.
+Then to import data into the database you have to call a an Elixir function, providing it a list of  [country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) as argument.

-For example, to download the data for France, Belgium and Spain:
+For example, to import data for France, Belgium and Spain:

-    $ docker exec -ti chercheville_app_1 ./bin/chercheville rpc 'ChercheVille.SeedData.fetch_data(["FR", "BE", "ES"])'

-Then to import the data you've downloaded into the database:

     $ docker exec -ti chercheville_app_1 ./bin/chercheville rpc 'ChercheVille.SeedData.import_data(["FR", "BE", "ES"])'